 As you can see, your access to like data now almost entirely depends on whether you’re the author of the post.
 This really hammers home the importance of tracking your own content’s performance.

-Remember the old days?
-Twitter launched back in 2006, and for years, seeing who liked a tweet was a simple, public affair.
-Then, in June 2024, the platform made its seismic privacy-focused shift, and public like counts vanished.
+Twitter launched in 2006, and for eighteen years seeing who liked a tweet was public.
+In June 2024, the platform made its privacy-focused shift and the per-user like list disappeared from other people’s posts.

 The reaction was immediate.
-According to Google Trends data from mid-2024, searches for third-party analytics tools saw a 35% spike in the weeks that followed.
-For B2B SaaS founders and sales teams who relied on those social signals, it highlighted just how painful it is to fly blind.
+Google Trends data from mid-2024 showed a 35% spike in searches for third-party analytics tools in the weeks that followed.
+For B2B founders and sales teams who relied on those social signals, it made clear how much they depended on public engagement data.

 Your Options for Viewing X (Twitter) Likes in 2026